davidolorundare/tempus_de_challenge/README.md

 - Note security concern of hardcoding the apikey in requests.
 Might want to encrypt api?

+- No S3 bucket link was given in the requirements, I will have to create my own S3 bucket then.

 - Need to write unit tests and apply a TDD approach.

 - Need to write integration tests (try using Travis CI ? and badge), must make the whole solution startable via 'make run'